-Tourism in AngolaAngola recorded a total of 218,000 tourists in 2018, ranking 164th in the world in absolute terms.
+Tourism in AngolaAngola recorded a total of 218,000 tourists in 2019, ranking 155th in the world in absolute terms.

 Without including the size of a country, such a ranking list may not be very meaningful.
-By putting the tourist numbers in relation to the population of Angola, the result is much more comparable picture: With 0.0068 tourists per resident, Angola ranked 194th in the world.
+By putting the tourist numbers in relation to the population of Angola, the result is much more comparable picture: With 0.0066 tourists per resident, Angola ranked 191st in the world.
 In Central Africa, it ranked 6th.

 Development of the tourism sector in Angola from 1995 to 2019The following chart shows the number of tourist arrivals registered in Angola each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 The red line represents the average of all 8 countries in Central Africa.

 Revenues in tourismIn 1995, tourism revenues amounted to 27.00 million USD, or about 0.49 percent of the gross national product.
 This corresponded to about 9,000 tourists at that time and roughly 3,000 USD per person.
-Within 23 years, the country's dependence on tourism has increased slightly.
-In the last year of the survey, the revenue now amounts to 557.00 million USD, accounting for 0.55 percent of the gross national product.
+Within 25 years, the country's dependence on tourism has decreased substantially.
+In the last year of the survey, the revenue now amounts to 19.00 million USD, accounting for 0.033 percent of the gross national product.

 All data for Angola in detail